-Three Groups, One Story: Freeman Film Captures Story of Local Immigrant
+Three Groups, One Story: Freeman Museum's Film Captures Story of Local Immigrants

 Featured in The Yankton Daily Press & Dakotan

-The German-Russians were often treated like strangers in their own land.
-After moving from country to country, many of them settled in the Freeman area of southeast South Dakota.
-The German-Russians included three Anabaptist groups — Hutterite, Swiss Amish and Low German Mennonites — who arose from the Protestant Reformation of the 1500s.
+Germans from Russia were often treated like strangers in their own land.
+After moving from country to country, many of them settled in the Great Plains states, including the area around Freeman in southeast South Dakota.
+The Germans from Russia included three Anabaptist groups — Hutterites, Swiss Amish and Low German Mennonites — who arose from the Protestant Reformation of the 1500s.